Azure-Samples/aml-hardware-accelerated-models/deploy-to-databox-edge/README.md

                         './assets/'
   -i INPUT_TENSORS, --input-tensors INPUT_TENSORS
                         The name of the input tensor you specified when converting your model.
-Default for Brainwave resnet50:
+Default for Accelerated resnet50:
                         'Placeholder:0'
   -o OUTPUT_TENSORS, --output-tensors OUTPUT_TENSORS
                         The name of the output tensor you specified when converting your model.
-Default for Brainwave resnet50:
+Default for Accelerated resnet50:
                         'classifier/resnet_v1_50/predictions/Softmax:0'
   -a ADDRESS, --address ADDRESS
                         The address of the inferencing container.
 For IOT Edge, this is name of the inferencing host module on the IOT Edge device.
-Default: azureml-fpga-host -p PORT, --port PORT  The port of the inferencing container.
+Default: azureml-host -p PORT, --port PORT  The port of the inferencing container.
 Default: 50051.
   -w WAIT, --wait WAIT  Time to wait between each inference call.
 Default: 10.
   -s, --suppress-messages